dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

     - You’ll notice that the schema name has been auto created for you.
 By convention, this is `dbt_<first-initial><last-name>`.
 This is the schema connected directly to your development environment, and it's where your models will be built when running dbt within the Cloud IDE.

 6. Click **Test Connection**.
 This verifies that dbt Cloud can access your Databricks workspace.
-7. Click **Continue** if the test succeeded.
-If it fails, you might need to check your Databricks settings and credentials.
+7. Click **Next** if the test succeeded.
+If it failed, you might need to check your Databricks settings and credentials.

 </TabItem>
 </Tabs>